Aeshaa/starter-hugo-academic/content/project/AR_for_CSI/index.md

 {{% callout note %}}
-This research is dated 2018, and while some outcomes may not have seen success yet, they were cutting-edge at the time.
+This research is dated 2018, and while some products may have been discontinued, they were cutting-edge at the time.
 Since then, there have been numerous noteworthy advancements and alterations in these technologies and how they are applied.
 {{% /callout %}}